 Migration is literally dislocating.
-It makes the long-familiar surreally strange, turning national communities into industrial estates, and homes into rented accommodation.
+It makes the long-familiar surreally strange, turning national communities into economic zones, and homes into rented accommodation.
 The island of Lampedusa could stand as emblem – once the magnificently lonely, near-legendary homeland of The Leopard, but now merely a staging post for Africans passing through to Europe.

 When Vietnamese boat people were admitted to the UK on the basis that they were good workers, the author sees this as ‘barely disguised racism directed at Afro-Caribbean and South Asian migrants’.
 When the Dutch gave asylum to Christian Turks in the early 1980s, the offer ‘came with a message about the cultural backwardness and religious extremism of people of Islamic faith’.
 French universalism and secularism likewise amount to racism in his view, and French TV programmes for migrants are ‘patronising’ and ‘depressing’ – while a psychologist who wrote feelingly of migrants’ vulnerability was ‘blaming the victims’.

 That’s just the beginning of Gatrell’s displays of concern over what might be called microaggressions towards the migrants.
 When Russians complimented Chechens on their command of Russian, it ‘concealed more than a hint of menace’.
 The Italian Mare Nostrum operation to pick up Mediterranean migrants was ‘a reference to Mussolini’s grand vision of Italian supremacy’.
 A monument to Albanians sunk by the Italian navy in 1997 failed to